 Let's have a brief discussion about the key differences between them:

-The Place of Their Origin
+Place of origin

 The very first distinction between the sarees lies in their area of origin and their acquired names.
 Kanjivaram sarees belong to the Kanchipuram village in the Tamil Nadu, South Indian region whereas the banarasi silk sarees are from the Banaras, the North Indian region.

-Use of Fabric
+Use of fabric

 The luxurious kanjivaram sarees are woven entirely using mulberry silk thread with a joint placed between the pallu and the body of the saree, called pinti.